trevorwitter/PyTorch-ImageClassifier-FineTuning/README.md

 The final fully connected layer of the pretrained ResNet models is replaced with a 101-unit fully connected layer.

 ## Results
 See [tensorboard](https://tensorboard.dev/experiment/WxgJSmDbQt64EtJWyyc5wA/) for full training experiment results.
-Each model was trained for 10 epochs.
+Training was limited to 10 epochs; results for each model would improve with additional epochs.

 On the **25,250 image test set**, the best overall accuracy was **77.9%**, via ResNet50 model: